 Day 3: Private Tour of Triana with Tapas & Wine Tasting

-Day 4: Transfer from Seville to Córdoba - Private Tour & Evening Food Experience
+Day 4: Transfer to Córdoba, Private Tour & Evening Food Experience

 After breakfast in Seville, your driver will meet you at your hotel to take you to Córdoba (1.5 hours by car).
 Upon arrival, you'll check into your hotel and take a little time to settle in before you meet your private guide for a walking tour around Córdoba's city center.

-Day 5: Transfer from Córdoba to Granada, via the Caminito del Rey
+Day 5: Transfer to Granada via the Caminito del Rey

 This morning will be one of the highlights of your holiday in Spain!
 At the designated time, you'll be picked up by a driver and delivered to the entrance of the Alhambra, where you'll meet your private guide for a tour of this truly magnificent place.
 With as many myths and legends as there are arches and fountains, the Alhambra's fortress and palace complex—a UNESCO World Heritage Site—is enthralling, so expect your visit to fly by.

 After the visit, you'll have the rest of the day to relax and explore Granada's city center, where you can wander through the labyrinth-like streets and lively city center stopping, perhaps stopping at the Granada Cathedral, Royal Church, Alcaicería (old silk market), and Madraza (medieval koranic school).